deepset-ai/haystack/proposals/text/3875-table-cell.md

 - What's the cost of migrating existing Haystack pipelines (is it a breaking change?)?

-Yes this is a breaking change that would affect end users.
-The way to access the offsets in returned Answers would be different.
+Yes there are breaking changes that would affect end users.
+1. The way to access the offsets in returned Answers would be different.
 Following the deprecation policy we will support both `Span` and `TableCell` (can be toggled between using a boolean flag) for 2 additional versions of Haystack.
+2. Tables in Haystack Documents and Answers will change from type pandas Dataframe to a list of lists.

 # Alternatives